 What Causes Keratoconus?

 Tiny fibers of protein in the eye called collagen help hold the cornea in place and keep it from bulging.
 When these fibers become weak, they cannot hold the shape and the cornea becomes progressively more cone shaped.
 The changes in the shape of the cornea can happen quickly or may occur over several years.
-The changes can result in blurred vision, glare and halos at night, and the streaking of lights.
+The changes can result in blurred vision, glare, and halos at night and the streaking of lights.

-New Scleral Contact lenes have been introduced to help treat Keratoconus.
+New Scleral Contact lenses have been introduced to help treat Keratoconus.
 The lens is shaped to remain completely above the cornea, without touching it at all; the outer edges of the lens rest on the sclera (the white part of the eye).
-The space between the lens and the cornea is filled by tears.
+The space between the lens and the cornea is filled with tears.
 This provides comfort as well as a smooth optical surface that corrects vision problems.
 Please make an appointment with Dr. Shah to learn more.

 People with pterygium have a growth of pink, fleshy tissue on the white of the eye.
 The growth usually forms on the side closest to the nose and grows toward the center of the eye.
 It affects people who are outdoors a lot, exposed to wind and sun without UV protection, and/or people with Dry Eye symptoms left untreated.